ChainAgnostic/CAIPs/CAIPs/caip-222.md

 The requester will provide parameters required by [CAIP-122][caip-122] plus a CACAO header type as specified by [CAIP-74][caip-74]

-The responder will return a signed CACAO(s) with a header type and payload matching the requested parameters
+The responder will return zero, one, or more signed CACAO(s) with a header type and payload matching the requested parameters.

 ### Request